 According to Kyodo News, Okayama University of Science is offering a course on dinosaurs.
-Due to the increasing number of students enrolling in the course, the school decided to establish a new department to expand research opportunities for students in the fields of dinosaurs, geology and paleontology.
+Due to the increasing number of students enrolling in this course, the school decided to establish a new department to expand research opportunities for students in the fields of dinosaurs, geology and paleontology.

 Since then, the school's team of experts have discovered one of the world's largest dinosaur footprints and developed a new method for dating dinosaur fossils.